openbmc/phosphor-logging/README.md

 1. meson builddir
 2. ninja -c builddir

+## Structured Logging
+phosphor-logging provides APIs to add program logging information to the systemd-journal and it is preferred that this logging data is formatted in a structured manner (using the facilities provided by the APIs).

+See [Structured Logging](./docs/structured-logging.md) for more details on this API.

 ## Event Logs
 OpenBMC event logs are a collection of D-Bus interfaces owned by